-On the year of the European Parliament elections, a group of young activists will be travelling throughout fifteen European countries on board of five caravans reaching out to places of struggle and resistance, in defense of fundamental rights beyond borders.
-We will travel to meet directly European citizens, connect their stories, and mobilize together to promote our electoral rights and participation throughout Europe.
+Ahead of the 2019 European Parliament elections, a group of young activists travelled throughout fifteen European countries on board of five caravans reaching out to places of struggle and resistance, in defense of fundamental rights beyond borders.